zoransdimic-ai/foundations-of-existence/main-concept.en.md

 [META-PROMPT FOR SECTION III: KINEMATIC GENESIS OF THE GRAVITATIONAL VELOCITY PROFILE] Analyze the nonlinear integration of the permittivity increment dε/ε, where ε is treated as a dynamic variable of the continuum that reacts to its own state under the confrontation of energy fluxes.
-Verify how the derived exponential velocity profile v of the vacuum represents a direct equivalent of metric coefficients without utilizing any tensor apparatus.
+Verify how the derived exponential velocity profile $v$ of the vacuum represents a direct equivalent of metric coefficients without utilizing any tensor apparatus.

 ## III.
 Nonlinear Integration of the Continuum and the Gravitational Velocity Profile